Rony Emmenegger

 Biography

-I am a Political Geographer with a vivid interest in the governance of human-environment relations, landscapes, and infrastructures above and below ground.
-In my ongoing research, I work on the politics of nuclear waste governance in Switzerland and beyond.
-Based on ethnographic research since 2019, I have studied the relation between science, society, and democracy, and the way it is negotiated in a participatory governance process around issues related to uncertainty, risk, and safety.
-In parallel, I have focused on knowledge production about the deep geological underground – where nuclear waste is supposed to be stored for the next one million years – and scrutinized how it becomes articulated and contested in public controversies as the governance process advances.
-This latter interest continues to be in the focus of my SNSF Project (2024-2028) titled "Nuclear Strata: The Political Geology of Nuclear Waste Governance" hosted by the Geoscience Department at the University of Fribourg.
-Overall, my work is empirically-grounded and theoretical-inspired by debates and concepts in political geography, political geology, political ecology, political anthropology, science and technology studies, science philosophy, critical sustainability studies, and environmental humanities.
-Pushing beyond, I have also engaged in a series of collaborative art- science projects including the Unruly Natures project at the University of St. Gallen.
+I am a political geographer with a keen interest in the governance of human-environment relations, landscapes, and above- and below-ground infrastructure.
+In my current research, I am working on the politics of nuclear waste governance in Switzerland and beyond.
+Based on ethnographic research since 2019, I have been investigating the relationship between science, society, and democracy and how it is negotiated in a participatory governance process around issues of uncertainty, risk, and safety.
+In parallel, I have focused on the production of knowledge about the deep geological subsurface - where nuclear waste is to be stored for the next million years - and how it is articulated and contested in public controversies as the governance process progresses.
+This latter interest continues to be the focus of my SNSF Project (2024-2028) entitled "Nuclear Strata: The Political Geology of Nuclear Waste Governance", hosted by the Department of Geosciences at the University of Fribourg.
+Overall, my work is empirically grounded and theoretically inspired by debates and concepts in political geography, political geology, political ecology, political anthropology, science and technology studies, philosophy of science, critical sustainability studies, and environmental humanities.
+In addition, I have been involved in a number of collaborative arts and science projects, including the Unruly Natures project at the University of St. Gallen.

 Research and publications